aenyeart/city-explorer-api/README.md

 12-09-2021 8:50 am - Adds weatherbit API key to .env 12-09-2021 4:39pm - Refactors to fetch & serve weather data from API
-12-09-2021 7:20pm - Fetches movie data from API and serves to client
+12-09-2021 7:20pm - Fetches movie data from API and serves to client 12-12-2021 7:00pm - Server deployed on Heroku, application on Netlify